 "Car thieves go where there are lots of cars".
 Thefts that are called "crimes of opportunity" by our Montreal Police.
 "A thief sees something of value in the back of a car and steals it".

-Breaking and entering is the most common type of crime on the Island of Montreal and good relations with neighbours do help.
-Home and business break-ins in populated neighbourhoods such as Le Plateau Mont-Royal and Mercier-Hochelaga-Maisonneuve.
+Breaking and entering is the most common type of crime on the Island of Montreal and good relations with neighbors do help.
+Home and business break-ins in populated neighborhoods such as Le Plateau Mont-Royal and Mercier-Hochelaga-Maisonneuve.
 Armed robberies are rare, except in the Village Gai in Ville-Marie and in the Quartier Latin also in Ville-Marie.